Hymn: Development of Christian hymnody

-Many churches today use contemporary worship music which includes a range of styles often influenced by popular music.
+Many churches today use contemporary-worship music which includes a range of styles often influenced by popular music.
 This often leads to some conflict between older and younger congregants (see contemporary worship).
-This is not new; the Christian pop music style began in the late 1960s and became very popular during the 1970s, as young hymnists sought ways in which to make the music of their religion relevant for their generation.
+This is not new; the Christian pop-music style began in the late 1960s and became very popular during the 1970s, as young hymnists sought ways in which to make the music of their religion relevant for their generation.

 This long tradition has resulted in a wide variety of hymns.
-Some modern churches include within hymnody the traditional hymn (usually describing God), contemporary worship music (often directed to God) and gospel music (expressions of one's personal experience of God).
-This distinction is not perfectly clear; and purists remove the second two types from the classification as hymns.
+Some modern churches include within hymnody the traditional hymn (usually describing God), contemporary-worship music (often directed to God) and gospel music (expressions of one's personal experience of God).
+This distinction is not perfectly clear; and purists remove the second two types from classification as hymns.
 It is a matter of debate, even sometimes within a single congregation, often between revivalist and traditionalist movements.

 Swedish composer and musicologist Elisabet Wentz-Janacek mapped 20,000 melody variants for Swedish hymns and helped create the Swedish Choral Registrar, which displays the wide variety of hymns today.

 In modern times, hymn use has not been limited to strictly religious settings, including secular occasions such as Remembrance Day, and this "secularization" also includes use as sources of musical entertainment or even vehicles for mass emotion.

 American developments

-African-Americans developed a rich hymnody from spirituals during times of slavery to the modern, lively black gospel style.
-The first influences of African American Culture into hymns came from Slave Songs of the United States a collection of slave hymns, compiled by William Francis Allen, who had difficulty pinning them down from the oral tradition, and though he succeeded, he points out the awe-inspiring effect of the hymns when sung in by their originators.